Selznick International Pictures: Company history

 "Unlike his peers in the major studios," wrote film historian Leonard J. Leff, "Selznick produced films as medieval architects built cathedrals: one by one."

 Selznick intended to produce a few features each year, a plan which he hoped would allow him to be as picky and careful as he liked and to create the best films possible.
 He said to his company's board in 1935, "There are only two kinds of merchandise that can be made profitably in this business, either the very cheap pictures or the very expensive pictures."
 Selznick believed, "there is no alternative open to us but to attempt to compete with the very best."

 Although Selznick foresaw a production schedule of six to eight features per year, the studio in fact made only two or three per year, due to Selznick's meticulous attention to detail and protracted writing and editing processes.
 But in its short life, Selznick International Pictures produced two winners of the Academy Award for Best Picture: Gone with the Wind (1939, co-produced with Metro-Goldwyn-Mayer) and Rebecca (1940), and three nominees, A Star Is Born (1937), Since You Went Away (1944) and Spellbound (1945).

 By 1940, Selznick International Pictures was the top-grossing film studio in Hollywood, but without a major studio set-up in which to re-invest his profits, Selznick faced enormous tax problems.
 That year, to draw down their profits as capital gains, he and the other owners made an agreement with the Internal Revenue Service to liquidate Selznick International within three years, which they did by dividing and selling to each other the company's assets.
 Jock Whitney and his sister Joan Whitney Payson acquired Gone with the Wind, which they resold at a substantial profit to Metro-Goldwyn-Mayer in 1944.
 At the time of the final dissolution in 1943, three features were in production or pre-production, although they were released in 1944 and 1945.

 To complete his obligation to deliver two more pictures to United Artists, Selznick formed David O. Selznick Productions in 1940 at the same studio location.
 The new company also took over the old company's contracts with individual directors and actors.

 Vanguard Films and Selznick Releasing Organization

 After the dissolution of Selznick International, Selznick established Vanguard Films, Inc. in 1943 and Selznick Releasing Organization in 1946.
 Vanguard was created to continue his productions, while Selznick Releasing was made to distribute output by Vanguard.
 Previously, Vanguard released through United Artists, of which Vanguard owned one-third of its stock.
-As with Selznick International, Vanguard was located at the RKO studio.
+As with Selznick International, Vanguard was located at the RKO-Pathé studio.